CIVIL WAR

 But the main focus of the film is journalism, since the four main characters are members of that profession.

-Well, really two main characters: Lee, a veteran photojournalist (Kirsten Dunst) and Jessie, a young woman (Cailee Spaeny) who wants to follow in her footsteps.
+Well, really two main characters: Lee, a veteran photojournalist (Kirsten Dunst) and Jessie (Cailee Spaeny), a young woman who wants to follow in her footsteps.

-Compared with Garland's earlier 'Ex Machina' this film didn't seem to have much in the way of ideas, other than that civil war is bad, and that those people who document conflict are likely to become emotionally damaged.
+Compared with Garland's earlier 'Ex Machina' this film doesn't have much in the way of ideas, other than that civil war is bad, and that those people who document conflict are likely to become emotionally damaged.
+The plot narrative is quite basic.

 Comments